 Despite the current industry downturn, the Corporation remains encouraged by the potential development of certain of Altius' projects in the Labrador West iron ore mining district, and in particular that of Alderon.
-Alderon is well financed as a result of the recent private placement and the additional investment of \$119,900,000 by Hebei to acquire a 25% direct Kami project interest, which closed on March 15, 2013.
+Alderon is well financed as a result of the investment of \$119,900,000 by Hebei Iron and Steel Group Co.
+Ltd. ("Hebei") to acquire a 25% direct project interest in Kami, which closed on March 15, 2013.
+Alderon is currently evaluating several project financing alternatives, in addition to the conventional equity and debt financings being evaluated by its financial advisor, BNP.